For female politicians, talking about cooking can be fraught. Kamala Harris is breaking that mold, too.

 Harris has marched with McDonald’s workers seeking better pay, supported legislation boosting SNAP benefits and increasing wages for farmworkers, and she recently wrote an op-ed pushing grocery chains to maintain hazard pay for workers during the pandemic.

 “Her political work with food is a necessary component to understanding her enjoyment of food,” Nettles-Barcelon says.
-“We should all be able to play with food but in fact, we can’t all do that and there are structural reasons why, and her political work addresses that.”
+“We should all be able to play with food, but in fact, we can’t all do that and there are structural reasons why, and her political work addresses that.”

 Sefl sees no downside to Harris playing up her passion for cooking even more, particularly during a campaign season that has curtailed opportunities for candidates to mingle with voters in person.
 She predicts that putting Harris in her happy place — a kitchen — and bringing voters in (virtually) would be a success for the campaign.